friend1ws/friend1ws.github.io/index.md

 ### [](#header-3)Variant Detection

-Thanks to the advances in high-throughput sequence technologies, genome-wide identification of genomic and transcriptomic changes is now possible.
-However, due to ambiguities of short read alignment and sequence errors, several types of genomic and transcriptome changes (such as structural variations, gene fusions, complex indels and so on) is stilll challenging issue.
-Furthermore, identification of several omics data such as genomic variants influencing on transcriptome changes (such as gene expression, splicing alteration and so on) is still in imature phases.
+Thanks to the advances in high-throughput sequence technologies, genome-wide identification of genomic and transcriptome aberrations is now possible.
+However, due to ambiguities of short read alignment and sequence errors, detection of several types of genomic and transcriptome changes (such as structural variations, gene fusions, complex indels and so on) is still challenging issue.
+Furthermore, elucidation of the relationships among inter-omics somatic changes is yet in an early phase.

 I've been working on develping statistical methods for identifying variety of genomic and transcriptomic changes including but not limited to